AT&T to launch home monitoring service in March

 LAS VEGAS AT&T Inc plans to kick off its Digital Life home monitoring service in eight U.S. markets in March, part of its efforts to expand wireless services beyond phones.

-The No. 2 U.S. mobile service provider will offer subscriptions with protection from burglars to water leaks, and services including remote energy conservation for what it hopes will become a $1 billion business.
+The No. 2 U.S. mobile service provider will offer subscriptions with protection from everything from burglars to water leaks and services including remote energy conservation for what it hopes will become a $1 billion business.

 Since most people already pay for smartphone data services, operators including AT&T and its rivals Verizon Wireless and Sprint Nextel are seeking new ways to make money from wireless connections.

-It announced its launch plan at its developer conference in Las Vegas a day before the Consumer Electronics Show officially opens and said it aims to expand beyond the initial markets to an additional 50 markets by the end of 2013.
+It announced its launch plan at its developer conference day before the Consumer Electronics Show in Las Vegas and said it aims to expand beyond the initial markets to an additional 50 markets by the end of 2013.

-Cisco Chief Executive John Chambers told the audience at the event that AT&T is "two to three years" ahead of its peers in developing the service.

-The company also listed companies including Honeywell International and lock company Yale as partners.

-"Different customers are at different points," AT&T network technology executive Kris Rinne told Reuters at the event.
-"That's why we need to focus on multiple fronts."

-IDC expects the entire market for cellular connections for devices beyond computers or phones to generate just under $1 billion by 2016 in the United States alone, according to MacGillivray.

-Options for AT&T's home security system will include a video package, which includes the ability to view live video of the outside or inside of a subscriber's home, and an energy package, which allows remote control of lights, heating, air conditioning and appliances.
+Options will include a video package, which includes the ability to view live video of the outside or inside of the subscribers home, and an energy package, which allows remote control of appliances like lights, heating and air conditioning.

-Another package will allow subscribers to remotely open their door for a pet-sitter or repairman or to check from afar if the doors are opened or closed.
+Another package will allow the subscriber to remotely open their door for a pet-sitter or repairman or to check from afar if the doors are opened or closed.

 Its water package could detect a water leak and shut of the supply before any flooding occurs.
 It did not disclose prices.